angeli-amascual/angeli-amascual.github.io/essays/frameworks-csexplore.md

 <img class="ui medium rounded image" src="../images/nativescript.png">

 [NativeScript](https://www.nativescript.org/) has an accessible and beautiful platform-native UI.
 It also allows direct access to all iOS and Android APIs.
-NativeScript uses JavaScript, CSS, and Native UI markup for developing applications.
+NativeScript uses JavaScript/TypeScript, CSS, and Native UI markup for developing applications.
 In addition, it offers free plugins, application samples, and templates on their marketplace.

 GitHub Stats:
 * Used by 12.2k